 Why is Withholding Tax Charged?

-- The most important reason for charging the retention tax is that it relieves a person from paying huge amounts all together in a single month and hence it is a type of advance tax which is deducted and paid by the payer to the government every month etc.
+- The most crucial reason for charging the retention tax is that it relieves a person from paying massive amounts all together in a single month.
+Hence, it is a type of advance tax that is deducted and paid by the payer to the government every month, etc.

-- Thus like an insurance policy where a smaller amount is paid periodically for a huge shelter in the future, retention tax works the same way.
+- Thus like an insurance policy where a smaller amount is paid periodically for a considerable shelter in the future, retention tax works the same way.

 Difference between the Withholding Tax and Tax Deducted at Source (TDS)

-There is a thin line difference between withholding tax and tax deducted at source (TDS) where the retention tax term is usually more prevalent in case of out of country payment or the payment made to non residents and the same is the amount that is deducted well in advance by the payer before the actual payment and then depositing to government as per the due date while Tax deducted at source is the amount deducted at time of making payment and paid to government on behalf of the deductee.
+There is a thin line difference between withholding tax and tax deducted at source (TDS) where the retention tax term is usually more prevalent in case of out of country payment or the payment made to non-residents.
+The same is the amount that is deducted well in advance by the payer before the actual payment and then deposited to the government as per the due date.
+At the same time, tax deducted at source is the amount deducted at the time of making payment and paid to the government on behalf of the deductee.

 Withholding Tax Rates

-In the United States of America withholding tax is generally deducted at 30% on various income of non-residents like interest, royalty, etc. Thus most of the payments to foreign persons are deducted @30% with certain exemptions.
-But there are certain reduced rates depending upon those exemptions including exemptions by internal revenue code or the tax treaties between governments of various countries.
+In the United States of America, withholding tax is generally deducted at 30% on various income of non-residents like interest, royalty, etc. Thus most of the payments to foreign persons are deducted @30% with certain exemptions.
+But there are specific reduced rates depending upon those exemptions, including exemptions by internal revenue code or the tax treaties between governments of various countries.

-Withholding tax is usually deducted at source on income by the payer on various parties including people resident of another country and the same is very important from the perspective of both the government as well as general public in terms of property tax management and early collection of taxes from residents and non residents as well as salaried employees.
+Withholding tax is usually deducted at source on income by the payer on various parties including people resident of another country and the same is very important from the perspective of both the government as well as the general public in terms of property tax management and early collection of taxes from residents and non-residents as well as salaried employees.

-This has been a guide to what is withholding tax.
-Here we discuss the types, and how to calculate retention tax along with a practical example.
+This article has been a guide to what is withholding tax.
+Here we discuss the types and how to calculate retention tax along with a practical example.
 You can learn more about financing from the following articles –